Gavin-Yinld/csmFinder/readme.md

 # How to Use

 ## Step 1.
 Generate 4-CpG segments from bismark extractor results
-Typically, bisulfite converted reads are aligned to the genome by processing alignments. `csmFinder` takes that methylation value per base information in each sequence read as input.
+`csmFinder` takes that methylation value per base information in each sequence read as input.
 Such input file may be obtained from `bismark` pipeline, a typical input file should in ".gz" compressed format and looks like this:

 ```
 ST-E00523:376:HL7JTCCXY:4:1102:23054:14494_1:N:0:ATGAGCAT + chr1  3023890 Z